wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      - 130.6
      - 115.0
      - 115.0

 +++++++++++++++++++++
 Test 4
 +++++++++++++++++++++

+Test 4 features a relatively high annual ground load imbalance with peak load conditions occurring during cooling operations.
+This profile serves as an effective test for evaluating the long-term borehole thermal interference effects of various tools.
+The bore field length is calculated for a design period of 20 years for 25 boreholes, each with a borehole thermal resistance of 0.2 m.K/W.

 .. list-table:: Calculated borefield lengths for Test 4 with  a peak load duration of 6 hours and imposed Rb=0.2 m.K/W

    * - Sizing method